phalcon-orphanage/docs/en/api/phalcon_translate.md

 ```php
 public function load( mixed $config ): mixed;
 ```
-Factory to create an instace from a Config object
+Factory to create an instance from a Config object

 ```php